Chapter 2 - Faculty and Academics

-Lab Supervisor refers to the UTSA staff member or faculty member, including but not limited to a Principal Investigator, who has the ultimate control and responsibility for all activities and matters associated with a particular laboratory.
+Laboratory Supervisor refers to the UTSA staff member or faculty member, including but not limited to a Principal Investigator, who has the ultimate control and responsibility for all activities and matters associated with a particular Laboratory.

 Mentor refers to the UTSA staff member (director level or above) or faculty member with the responsibility for ensuring that Covered Minors have satisfied all the conditions and requirements in this policy.
 The Mentor is responsible for guaranteeing that all appropriate UTSA paperwork, requirements, and conditions have been completed before a minor is allowed into a Laboratory (consulting with the appropriate university offices, collecting mandatory forms from Covered Minors, etc.).
 In certain cases, the Mentor and the Monitor may be the same individual.